 Honors Across State Borders (HASB)

 While we are associated with the Honors Program, our organization includes ALL students interested in learning more about social justice issues and lending a helping hand.
 HASB is student-run organization that is committed to community service around the United States.
 We offer an alternative spring break trip, a fall day of service, as well as several other events/discussions on prevalent social issues in America.
-Upon your acceptance, you will be assigned to a team and will begin to learn about the issues facing the in-need areas we will be travelling to during the year.
+Upon your acceptance, you will be assigned to a team and will begin to learn about the issues facing the in-need areas we will be traveling to during the year.
 On top of everything you will learn and be exposed to, you can expect to have a lot of fun!
 We have had phenomenal trips in the past which included making 55 new friends, camp fires, and of course the classic HASB riddles.

 The UConn Honors Council (HC) is a leadership community for Honors students within the university.
 We seek to provide greater opportunities including academic achievement, community outreach, increased cultural awareness, and research opportunities in a welcoming atmosphere.
 HC is a venue through which Honors students can speak and be heard by the Honors administration and the community as a whole.